-Tourism to Japan has increased dramatically in the last 5 years and expected to spike sharper during and after the Tokyo 2020 Olympics.
+Tourism to Japan has increased dramatically in the last 5 years and expected to bounce back thanks to media coverage and promotional value of the Tokyo Summer Olympics once Japan’s borders reopen.
 This has created intense demand for hotels, and in turn, a shortage of rooms and ever-escalating prices.
-This makes us unlikely to use hotels in Japan anytime soon.

 It’s one thing to pay ~$400-$600 for the pampered omotenashi and luxurious setting of the Tokyo Park Hyatt, Palace Hotel Tokyo, Shangri-La Tokyo, Peninsula Tokyo, Ritz-Carlton, or Four Seasons Hotel Tokyo at Marunouchi.
 Splurging on one of those for the best hotel experience of your life or a special occasion can make sense.